Global versus Local Discrimination of Locally Implementable Multipartite Unitaries: Distinguishability of Unitary Operations

-\textit{Global Distinguishability with adaptive strategy (GDA).---} In this case, the user can sequentially choose different subsystems of the $n$-partite unitary to discriminate them.
+In this case, the user can sequentially choose different subsystems of the $n$-partite unitary to discriminate them.
 Suppose the user first selects an arbitrary subset of parties, $\mathbbm{S}_1 \subseteq [n]$, where $[n] \equiv \{1,\cdots,n\}$, consisting of $n_1$ subsystems with $n_1\leq n$.
 The user then prepares an initial probing state $\rho_{AB}$, which may in general be entangled across the composite Hilbert space $\mathcal{H}_A \otimes \mathcal{H}_B$, where $\mathcal{H}_A = \bigotimes_{k\in\mathbbm{S}_1} \mathcal{H}_k$ represents the $n_1$-partite subsystem on which the unitaries act.
 The evolved state is then $\sigma_{AB}^i = (\otimes_{k\in\mathbbm{S}_1}U_i^{(k)} \otimes \I_B) \rho_{AB} (\otimes_{k\in\mathbbm{S}_1} U_i^{(k)} \otimes \I_B)^\dagger$.
 The user performs a measurement to discriminate among these transformed states.
 If perfect discrimination is achieved, the protocol terminates successfully.
 Otherwise, the user employs a suitable measurement to eliminate some of the unitaries.
 Based on this partial information, the user selects another subset $\mathbbm{S}_2 \subseteq [n]\setminus \mathbbm{S}_1$ of size $n_2$, prepares an appropriate probing state, and attempts to distinguish the corresponding $n_2$-partite unitaries.
 If successful, the protocol ends; otherwise, further elimination is performed.
 The process is repeated until the user exhausts all the subsystems on which the multipartite unitary acts.
 There are many possible subsets the user may choose, and each sequence of subsets defines a partition of $[n]$.
 Moreover, for any given partition, the protocol also depends on the order in which the subsets are chosen.
-Consequently, the user adopts an optimal strategy by maximizing over all possible permutations of subsets across all partitions.
+Consequently, the user considers all the strategies arising from all possible permutations of subsets across all partitions and applies any that perfectly distinguish the unitaries.